-- On a parcel of land that has been or will be altered from its natural condition by man-made activities, a revegetation and land reclamation plan prepared and certified by a qualified professional is required for review and approval by the Planning Commission and City Council.
-The plan shall incorporate the elements of the fire protection plan, and shall indicate a timeframe for revegetation that is acceptable to the city and that takes into account optimal seasonal growing conditions. - 2.
-The revegetation and land reclamation plan shall depict the type, size, number, and location of any vegetation and trees to be planted and illustrate how the site will be recontoured with sufficient topsoil to ensure that vegetation is successful.
-All new trees shown on the plan shall: - a.
-Comply with the Vegetation Clearance Guidelines of the Wildland-Urban Interface Code; - b.
-Be spaced no closer than twenty feet on center; and, - c.
-Be on the Utah Fire Resistive Species list in the Wildland-Urban Interface Code. - Any slope exposed or created in new development shall be landscaped or revegetated with native or adapted trees and plant material.
-New vegetation shall be equivalent to or exceed the amount and erosion-control characteristics of the original vegetation cover in order to mitigate adverse environmental and visual effects. - 1.
+- 1. On a parcel of land that has been or will be altered from its natural condition by man-made activities, a revegetation and land reclamation plan prepared and certified by a qualified professional is required for review and approval by the Planning Commission and City Council.
+The plan shall incorporate the elements of the fire protection plan, and shall indicate a timeframe for revegetation that is acceptable to the city and that takes into account optimal seasonal growing conditions. - The revegetation and land reclamation plan shall depict the type, size, number, and location of any vegetation and trees to be planted and illustrate how the site will be recontoured with sufficient topsoil to ensure that vegetation is successful. - 3.
+Any slope exposed or created in new development shall be landscaped or revegetated with native or adapted trees and plant material.
+New vegetation shall be equivalent to or exceed the amount and erosion-control characteristics of the

+- original vegetation cover in order to mitigate adverse environmental and visual effects. - 4.
 On slopes of twenty percent or greater, man mad or natural, plant materials with deep rooting characteristics shall be selected to minimize erosion and reduce surface runoff.
-The planting basin shall be kept level with a raised berm around the base of the plant to help retain moisture. - Topsoil that is removed during construction may be conserved for later use on areas requiring revegetation or landscaping, such as cut-and-fill slopes. - 3.
+The planting basin shall be kept level with a raised berm around the base of the plant to help retain moisture. - 5.
 The land reclamation plan may not include landscaping or other elements that conflict with the approved fire protection plan.

-B. Tree/Vegetation Protection During Construction and Grading Activities.
+A. Tree/Vegetation Protection During Construction and Grading Activities.

-Definition of Significant Tree.
+- Definition of Significant Tree.
 "Significant trees."
-Live trees of six-inch caliper or greater, groves of five or more smaller live trees, or clumps of live oak or maple covering an area of fifty square feet to the drip line perimeter.

-- 2. Limits of disturbance, as established in 10-9B-13 shall be shown on the final plans for development and shall be clearly delineated on site with fencing or other separation methods approved by the director prior to the commencement of excavation, grading, or construction activities on the site. - 3.
+Live trees of six-inch caliper or greater, groves of five or more smaller live trees, or clumps of live oak or maple covering an area of fifty square feet to the drip line perimeter. - Limits of disturbance, as established in 10-9B-13 shall be shown on the final plans for development and shall be clearly delineated on site with fencing or other separation methods approved by the director prior to the commencement of excavation, grading, or construction activities on the site. - 3.
 Within the limits of disturbance, fencing, at a minimum, shall be placed around each significant tree that will not be removed and around stands of twelve or more smaller trees.
 Such fencing shall be placed at the edge of the individual or outermost tree's drip zone.
 No construction, grading, equipment or material storage, or any other activity is allowed within the drip zone, and the fencing must remain in place until all land alteration, construction, and development activities are completed. - 4.
-If it is necessary to fill over the root zone, compacted soils shall be avoided by sandwiching fabric, rocks, and more fabric under the area to be filled. - 5.
-If fill creates a tree well or depression around a tree or shrubs, such area shall be filled in or drained so that the vegetation is not drowned by the pooling of rainfall or irrigation. - 6.
 If a significant tree that will not be removed has roots that are cut, the branches shall be trimmed by an amount equal to the percent of roots that were lost.
 Cutting more than thirty percent is prohibited.
 Roots shall be pruned cleanly prior to digging and not ripped off by heavy equipment.
-If the tree whose roots have been cut dies within a five year period, the replacement provision in section 10-9B-10-B-4 above applies. - 7.
+If the tree whose roots have been cut dies within a five year period, the replacement provision in section 10-9B-10-B-4 above applies. - 5.
 Utility trenches near trees shall be avoided.
 If a line must be near a tree, tunneling, auguring, or other mitigation measures shall be used.

-C. Tree Removal not Authorized by this Section.
+B. Tree Removal not Authorized by this Section.